standard-for-public-code/standard-for-public-code/standards/open-to-contributions.md

 ## Developers and designers: what you need to do
 * Respond promptly to requests
-* Be welcoming and teach your colleagues about open source culture

 ## Further reading
 * [Building welcoming communities](https://opensource.guide/building-community/)
-* an example [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct) you could include in your codebase
+* An example code of conduct: the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct)
 * [Leadership and governance](https://opensource.guide/leadership-and-governance/) for growing open source community projects
 * The United Kingdom Government Digital Service on [the benefits of coding in the open](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/)
 * Long read: [Building online communities](http://hintjens.com/blog:117) by Pieter Hintjens